MireiaAlenya/MireiaAlenya.github.io/_pages/aboutme.md

 permalink: /aboutme/
 author_profile: true
 ---
 I am a recently graduated PhD researcher, with a dissertation in **fetal brain analysis using FEM modeling and deep learning algorithms** at the **Pompeu Fabra University**.
 I was part of the [BCN MedTech](https://www.upf.edu/web/bcn-medtech/) group and my PhD thesis was supervised by [Oscar Camara](https://www.upf.edu/web/etic/faculty/-/asset_publisher/vto8LcELdA46/content/camara-rey-oscar/maximized).

-I hold a degree in Physics from the **University of Barcelona** and a Master in Biomedical Engineering from the **University of Barcelona** and **Polytechnic University of Catalonia**.
+I hold a Bachelor's degree in Physics from the **University of Barcelona** (2012-2016) and a Master's degree in Biomedical Engineering from the **University of Barcelona** and **Polytechnic University of Catalonia** (2016-2018), awarded with the **Extraordinary Master's Award**.

 I spend most of my free time doing **[sports](https://www.strava.com/athletes/25797820)**, mainly mid-distance triathlon and sprint duathlon.
 I also love being surrounded by nature, I enjoy going to the **mountains** and just staring at natural landscapes.